petercoles/Betfair-Exchange/readme.md

 ## Testing

-The package comes with two test suite (or at least soon will).
-The "unit" test suite will simulate http activity (i.e. won't hit the Betfair servers), however the "integration" test suite will test connectivity and the acceptability of requests so will need valid credentials.
+The package comes with two test suites (or at least soon will).
+The "unit" test suite (when written) simulate http activity (i.e. won't hit the Betfair servers), however the "integration" test suite will test connectivity and the acceptability of requests so will need valid credentials.
 These should be placed in a file called .env.php which can be created by copying the .env.example.php file in the package's root folder.

 To run the test suites:
 ```
-phpunit --testsuite=unit
+phpunit --testsuite=unit (coming soon)
 phpunit --testsuite=integration
 ```

-It's recommended that you only run the tests via the test suites, as some tests are deliberately excluded to avoid unintended placement of orders or moving funds around.
+It's recommended that you only run the tests via the test suites, as some tests are deliberately excluded to avoid unintended placement of orders or movement of funds.

 ## Issues